transcodeninja/livepeer-exporter/README.md

 ### orch_delegators_exporter

-The `orch_delegators_exporter` fetches metrics about the delegators of the set Livepeer orchestrator from the `https://stronk.rocks/api/livepeer/getOrchestrator/` endpoint.
-These metrics provide insights into the number and behaviour of the delegators that stake with the orchestrator, including the total number of delegators, the bonded amount of each delegator, and the start round.
+The `orch_delegators_exporter` fetches metrics about the delegators of the set Livepeer orchestrator from the [Livepeer subgraph](https://api.thegraph.com/subgraphs/name/livepeer/arbitrum-one/graphql) endpoint.
+These metrics provide insights into the number and behaviour of the delegators that stake with the orchestrator, including the total number of delegators, the bonded amount of each delegator, the start round, and the fees collected by each delegator.
 They include:

 **Gauge metrics:**